Traps & Tips For Controlling Flies

 Directions:

-• Mix well then dip strips of brown paper bag into the mixture.
-Coat the strips well and lay them on plastic overnight to set and dry a bit.
+• Combine well then dip strips of brown paper into the mixture.
+Coat the strips generously and lay them on plastic overnight to set and dry a bit.

 Can you tell me how to get rid of those little moth looking things that get in pasta, cereal, etc, in the cabinets?
 Thanks